1455 Founder and Executive Director

 Our primary focus remains providing writers with time and space to create, focus, and connect with kindred spirits.
 It’s equally important that we recognize—and serve—those who will never have the opportunity to visit Winchester.
 We have the complementary goal of creating a robust web presence with myriad resources for creative people, whoever and wherever they are.
 In this regard, 1455 is neither regional or national, but a truly global enterprise.

 As a former analyst for the technology industry, Sean spent a great deal of time discussing—and at times, lamenting—the ways an increasingly digital reality is changing lives, not always for the better.
 These essays and articles inspired his podcast The Intersection of Innovation and Culture.
 Over several years and speaking to dozens of experts from the business, artistic, and entertainment fields, Sean developed a thesis about the ways technology, for all its contradictions, has undeniably helped democratize content and creativity; it has also established connections amongst networks that are otherwise unimaginable.
-His podcast The Creative Life and How to Live It will take a deeper dive into this topic, exploring the ways artists (as well as athletes, entrepreneurs, and everyone in between) use these tools to foster inclusivity and inspiration.
+The 14:55 Interview series will take a deeper dive into this topic, exploring the ways artists (as well as athletes, entrepreneurs, and everyone in between) use these tools to foster inclusivity and inspiration.
 Along with our ongoing programs (including our monthly Author Series and our upcoming summer literary festival), these interviews and events will contribute to an ongoing and necessary dialogue that explores how we can live more purposeful and productive lives.

 “I’ve known Sean Murphy for almost two decades–having been introduced to him as a writer and an admirer of his fine writing, and now I’m in awe of his organizational talent and his commitment to the literary arts.
 It’s a rare person who can make a contribution both through the written word and though nourishing other writers.
 Sean is that person, and I have 1000% confidence in and enthusiasm for the VCLA.”